rbashirov/Algorithms/README.md

+# Algorithms
-# There are my solutions (Python 3) for Algorithms, coursera 4-course specialization (Stanford University).
+There are my solutions (Python 3) for Algorithms, coursera 4-course specialization (Stanford University).